 Not all cars are created equal, and we have the data to prove it.
 Of course, numbers can tell a variety of tales and we understand every consumer has different priorities.
-To that end, we have compiled a series of best and worst lists to highlight performance in a wide variety of categories.
+To that end, we have compiled a series of best and worst car lists to highlight performance in a wide variety of categories.
 The lists below can be an excellent tool for filtering down your purchase considerations or for stocking up on vehicular trivia.

 Overall test scores are based on more than 50 individual Consumer Reports tests and evaluations, and are presented on a 100-point scale.

-Tops in our tests
+Best cars in our tests

 Best & worst values